 The Korean War: A Bibliography of Wilson Center Publications

-A bibliography of all Wilson Center publications related to the Korean War – from issues of the Cold War International History Project Bulletin and Working Paper series to blog posts appearing on Sources & Methods and video interviews.
+A bibliography of all Wilson Center publications related to the Korean War – from issues of the Cold War International History Project Bulletin and Working Paper series to blog posts appearing on Sources & Methods and audio and video interviews.

 Since the early 1990s, the Cold War International History Project and, later, the North Korea International Documentation Project have published hundreds of documents about the Korean War from Russian, Chinese, and other Eastern Bloc archives, as well as scores of scholarly analyses of these sources.